 - Or call 1-800-MEDICARE (1-800-633-4227) to speak with a Medicare customer service representative.

 None of the Medigap plans cover long-term care, vision or dental care, hearing aids, eye glasses, or private nursing.
 If you need this type of coverage, talk to your insurance provider about other insurance options that will cover these services.

-Health Services for Seniors TOP
+Health Services for Seniors ^

 - State Health Insurance Counseling and Assistance Programs (SHIP)—SHIP programs have counselors in every state who provide free one-on-one help for Medicare beneficiaries with Medicare question or problems.

-provides information and assistance about services that complement the care given by the caregiver (usually a spouse).
+- Services for caregivers—The National Family Caregiver Support Program provides information and assistance about services that complement the care given by the caregiver (usually a spouse).
 These supplemental services include home modifications, equipment and supplies, and transportation.
 In addition, there are support groups available for caregivers.

-- Support for people with Alzheimer’s disease and their families—Many communities have day care programs, as well as family support groups, physical and speech therapy, nutrition counseling, and home care services.
+- Support for people with Alzheimer disease and their families—Many communities have day care programs, as well as family support groups, physical and speech therapy, nutrition counseling, and home care services.